 Come here – Kotchi ni oide (こっちにおいで)

-When calling someone, the hand movement is made with the fingers pointing downwards, gently pulling inward.
-The gesture is very different from the Western one, where the fingers generally point upwards, and it can confuse those who are not familiar with it.
+When calling someone, the hand movement is made with the fingers pointing downwards, pulling slightly inward.
+The gesture is very different from the Western one, where the fingers usually point upwards, and can confuse those who are not familiar with it.

 Symbolic and Cultural Gestures